ReddyRakesh/spring-petclinic/readme.txt

 Jenkinsfile
-1. Installed docker on the jenkins server
+1. Install docker on the jenkins server
 2. Wrote a declarative jenkinsfile
 3. Created a pipeline in the jenkins